mateuspicanco/datapages/README.md

 ![](streamlit_search_engine_demo_full.gif)

 This project is a **proof of concept** for data exploration of enterprise data by non-technical users using full-text search engine capabilities.
-It aims to illustrate a way to foster data-driven decision-making without the intervention of technical teams, a concept known as [data self-service](https://devops.com/how-to-implement-a-data-self-service-program/).
+It aims to illustrate a way to foster data-driven decision-making without the intervention of technical teams, a concept known as [Data Self-Service](https://devops.com/how-to-implement-a-data-self-service-program/).
 It was inspired by [Looqbox](https://www.looqbox.com/), a Brazilian startup.

 **Data Pages** consists of guided access to analysis previously made available by technical teams as specifications in a data directory.
 The search engine capabilities provide a cleaner interface to find relevant data about the company, an alternative to list-based directories and generic dashboards.